See

 have large batches of pre-stasis HMEC to distribute at passages 4-8; most

-Lower passage amps are usually sent to allow growth of stocks in the
+growth ceases around passages 13-16.
+Lower passage amps may be sent to allow growth of stocks in the

 recipient’s lab.
 Pre-stasis HMEC contain a range of phenotypes, particularly at